 The Museum of Western Film History is preserving this film history in its exceptional museum.
 It houses an extensive collection of memorabilia.
 Beginning with 1920s silent films, TV westerns and major Sci-fi and action films, countless scenes have been shot in the Inyo County area.

 My husband (who loves western films) and I really could have spent more time here.
 There was so much to look at.
 The kids liked seeing the movie props, especially the creepy alien props from Tremors.
 Plan on at least 90 minutes here, to have time to watch the film and view the memorabilia.
-Museum of Western Film History requests a $5 donation.
-It is located at 701 S Main St, Lone Pine, CA 93545
+The museum requests a donation for entry.

 6. Alabama Hills Recreation Area